-The Board of Directors of the Bank consists of six (6) Directors, five (5) of whom are non-executive Directors together with the Chief Executive Officer of the Bank who is also a Director.
+The Board of Directors of the Bank consists of five (5) Directors, four (4) of whom are non-executive Directors together with the Chief Executive Officer of the Bank who is also a Director.
 The Directors, individually and collectively, are considered fit and proper to direct the business of the Bank, having the necessary skills and experience to be able to do so.

 In order to assist it in the execution of its duties and responsibilities, the Board of Directors has set up a number of Board committees and these include the Audit & Risk Committee, the Assets & Liabilities Committee and the Credit Committee, all of which are regulated by their own Terms of Reference as approved and periodically reviewed by the Board.
+During the year under review, the Board also set up an ad hoc committee tasked with carrying out suitability assessments and assessing Board and Committee evaluations.
 Details regarding the composition of these committees are set out below.